uselumen/lumen-flutter/README.md

 # Lumen

-The Lumen JavaScript SDK allows you to seamlessly identify and track user attributes and events on your client.
+The Lumen Flutter plugin allows you to seamlessly identify and track user attributes and events on your app.
 Plus other perks.

 ## Features